jfalkenstein/BoardGameTournament/README.md

   --help  Show this message and exit.

 Commands:
-  add-scores  Adds scores for a game get-scores  Gets the current rankings/scores for the tournament init        Sets up the tournament database. log         Gets ALL scores currently entered for the game recalc      Recalculate all scores
+  init        Sets up the tournament database. scores      Commands for working with scores tournament  Commands related to tournaments
 ```